top of page

 Animal foods provide:

-• High cysteine and methionine (precursors)
+• Cysteine and methionine (precursors)

 Plant foods provide: